She agreed to help.

 She's 38 years old and she's married to a Spanish engineer.
 (Preliminary English Test; B1; Italian)

-I prefer football to basketball.
+I prefer football to cricket.

 She's earning a reasonable wage, but nothing to what she could make in a big company.

 I prefer homemade food to re[s]taurant meals.
 (Preliminary English Test; B1; Russian)